10 cars you shouldn’t sell due to significant growth in value

 Although they share the same name, the two models have more technical and technological differences than you might think.
 The J80 managed to combine straightforward simplicity with everyday practicality.
 The J100 was considerably more luxurious, designed for longer journeys but with no less talent for digging out of a muddy ditch.

-An extensive range of exciting features now allows owners of the J80 and J100 SUVs to enjoy an exceptionally high residual value.
+Bulletproof engineering and an extensive range of exciting features now allow owners of the J80 and J100 SUVs to enjoy an exceptionally high residual value.
 Even examples that have seen more of the world’s most rugged and remote corners can fetch as much as €40,000.

 Analysis of carVertical car history checks showed that 36% had defects and 8% had counterfeit mileage.